Dismantlability of weakly systolic complexes and applications

-From now on, suppose that $d(u,v)=d(u,w)=i+1$ and that $\alpha(w)<\alpha(v).$ If the vertices $v'=f(v)$ and $w'=f(w)$ coincide, then we are done.
-If the vertices $v'$ and $w'$ are adjacent, then the vertices $v,w,w',v'$ define a 4-cycle, which cannot be induced by the $SD_n$ property (see Theorem \ref{weakly-systolic}).
-Since $v$ was labeled before $w,$ the vertex $v'$ must be labeled before $w'.$ Therefore, if $v'$ is adjacent to $w,$ then LexBFS will label $w$ from $v'$ and not from $w',$ a contradiction.
+{\it Case 2: $d(u,v)=d(u,w)=i+1.$} Suppose, without loss of generality that $\alpha(w)<\alpha(v).$ If the vertices $v'=f(v)$ and $w'=f(w)$ coincide, then we are done.
+If the vertices $v'$ and $w'$ are adjacent, then the vertices $v,w,w',v'$ define a $4$--cycle.
+Since $G$ is weakly bridged, by Theorem \ref{weakly-systolic} this cycle cannot be induced.
+Since $v$ was labeled before $w,$ the vertex $v'$ must be labeled before $w'.$ Therefore, if $v'$ is adjacent to $w,$ then LexBFS will label $w$ from $v'$ and not from $w',$ giving a contradiction.
 Thus $v'$ and $w$ are not adjacent, showing that $w'$ must be adjacent to $v,$ establishing the required assertion.
 So, assume by way of contradiction that the vertices $v'$ and $w'$ are not adjacent in $G.$ Then $w'$ is not adjacent to $v,$ otherwise $w',v'\in B_i(u)$ and $v\in I(v',w')\cap S_{i+1}(u),$ contrary to the convexity of the ball $B_i(u)$ (similarly, $v'$ is not adjacent to $w$).

-Since $G$ is weakly modular by Theorem \ref{weakly-systolic}, by triangle condition applied to the vertices $v,w,$ and $u,$ there exists a common neighbor $s$ of $v$ and $w$ located at distance $i$ from $u.$ Denote by $S$ the set of all such vertices $s.$ From the property $SD_n$ we infer that $S$ is a simplex of $\bold X$ (i.e., its vertices are pairwise adjacent in $G$).
+Since $G$ is weakly modular by Theorem \ref{weakly-systolic}(iii), the triangle condition applied to the vertices $v,w,$ and $u$ implies that there exists a common neighbor $s$ of $v$ and $w$ located at distance $i$ from $u.$ Denote by $S$ the set of all such vertices $s.$ From the property $SD_i(u)$ we infer that $S$ is a simplex of $\bold X$ (i.e., its vertices are pairwise adjacent in $G$).
 Since $v'$ and $w'$ do not belong to $S,$ necessarily all vertices of $S$ have been labeled later than $v'$ and $w'$ (but obviously before $v$ and $w$).
-Pick a vertex $s$ in $S$ with the largest label $\alpha(s)$ and set $z:=f(s).$ By induction assumption applied to the pairs of adjacent vertices $\{ v',s\}$ and $\{ s,w'\}$, we conclude that the vertices of each of the pairs $\{ f(v'),z\}$ and $\{ z,f(w')\}$ either coincide or are adjacent.
+Pick a vertex $s$ in $S$ with the largest label $\alpha(s)$ and set $z:=f(s).$ By the induction assumption applied to the pairs of adjacent vertices $\{ v',s\}$ and $\{ s,w'\}$, we conclude that the vertices of each of the pairs $\{ f(v'),z\}$ and $\{ z,f(w')\}$ either coincide or are adjacent.
 Moreover, in all cases, the vertex $z$ must be adjacent to the vertices $v'$ and $w'.$

-{\bf Claim 1:} $C:=L'(v')=L'(s)=L'(w')$ and $z$ is the father of $v'$ and $w'.$
+{\bf Claim 1:} $L'(v')=L'(s)=L'(w')$ and $z$ is the father of $v'$ and $w'.$